-The DJI Spark isn’t close, in terms of camera quality, as its bigger and more expensive cousins.
+The DJI Spark isn’t close, in terms of camera quality, like its bigger and more expensive cousins.
 Its outdated camera has only 2-axis stabilization and is capable to record full HD (1080P) with just 30 frames per second.

 DJI Spark weights 300 grams at takeoff, which is over FAA’s weight limit.
-Even so, Spark is still a very light and easy to carry drone.
+Even so, Spark is still a very light and easy to carry the drone.
 Furthermore, in its weight and price category, Spark has probably the most complex avoiding and sensing system.

 7. MJX Bugs B7: Best Mavic Mini alternative under 250 grams